ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/index.md

 A [Non-Null](/docs/hotchocolate/defining-a-schema/non-null) field for example indicates that a client can always expect a non-null value to be returned from the field.

-[List](/docs/hotchocolate/defining-a-schema/lists) fields indicate to a client that the field will return an ordered list in the specified shape.
+[List](/docs/hotchocolate/defining-a-schema/lists) fields indicate to a client that the field will return an list in the specified shape.

 ## Extending Types